OCA/maintainer-tools/CONTRIBUTING.md

 If your module uses extra dependencies of python or binaries, please explain how to install them in the `README.rst` file in the section `Installation`.

+#### requirements.txt

+As specified in [Repositories](#repositories), you should also define the python packages to install in a file `requirements.txt` in the root folder of the repository.
+This will be used for travis.

 ## Python